 How did that work out?

 Did it work?
-Sometimes the best stories are about the things your tried that didn’t work.
+Sometimes the best stories are the things you tried that didn’t work.
 You may end up repeating these two questions through a series of failures.

 What is the biggest benefit internally and externally you’ve gain?